MystenLabs/sui/SECURITY.md

 # Bug bounties

 The Sui Foundation offers bug bounties for security issues found at different levels of severity.
 If a vulnerability is found, follow the process detailed above to report the issue.
-All bug reports must come with a runnable [testnet](https://github.com/MystenLabs/sui/tree/testnet) or [mainnet](https://github.com/MystenLabs/sui/tree/mainnet) Proof-of-Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
+All bug reports must come with a runnable [testnet](https://github.com/MystenLabs/sui/tree/testnet) Proof-of-Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 You do not need to have a fix in order to submit a report or receive a bounty.
 By your participation in Sui Foundation’s bug bounty program you agree to be bound and abide by our [terms of service](https://sui.io/terms) and [privacy policy](https://sui.io/policy) .

 ## Assets in scope